Private drinking water wells

 - If you notice changes in the taste, color or odor of your water.

 Contact a laboratory that is certified to test drinking water.
-The Environmental Protection Agency provides resources here to locate certified labs in each state.
+The Environmental Protection Agency provides information about certified labs in each state.

 Local health departments may also have programs to test private well water.